openscad/openscad/README.md

 copy the 'openscad' binary (OpenSCAD.app on Mac OS X) to the bin directory of your choice.

-### Building and running the test suite
+### Test suite

-OpenSCAD comes with hundreds of self-tests.
-To run them, first build the main openscad program above, then review doc/testing.txt, and then run the following (Linux/BSD/Mac only):
+To run the self-tests, first build the main openscad program above, then run

    cd tests
    cmake .
    make
    ctest

+See doc/testing.txt for more information.
+Tests are for Mac/Linux/BSD only.

 ### Problems building